Contents

 az group create --name $RG --location $LOCATION | Out-Null

-az storage account create `
+az postgres flexible-server create `

 --resource-group $RG `

---name $SA `
+--name $POSTGRES_SERVER `

 --location $LOCATION `

---kind StorageV2 | Out-Null
+--yes | Out-Null

 --resource-group $RG `

---account-key $SA_KEY | Out-Null
+--database-name $POSTGRES_DB | Out-Null

 az containerapp env create `